randreu28/TFG.docs/docs/02-projects/03-mirror-effect/index.md

 ## Mirror material

-Before going `<MyScene/>` component, let's explore how the mirror material looks like.
+Before discussing the `<MyScene/>` component, let's explore how the mirror material looks like.
 Luckily, R3F offers us a reflector material with some props to configure to get the desired effect.
-To do so, the use of [Leva controls](/docs/03-CommonLibraries.md) was paramount.
+To do so, the use of [Leva controls](/docs/common-libraries#leva-controls) was paramount.
 In matters like this, it is all about quick iterations and trial and error, and Leva excels at that.

 ```tsx
 import { MeshReflectorMaterial } from "@react-three/drei";